Skip to main content

 • You don't know all the properties available on the object

-• If a value requires other values to be enabled you won't know them without searching it up (when a computed value is missing a dependency it won't be shown)
+• If a property requires other properties to be enabled, you won't know them without searching it up (when a computed property is missing a dependency, it won't be shown)

 ChangeType